 In the event that the proposed pipeline development does not proceed, the existing method of transporting fuel by road tanker from Dublin Port to Dublin Airport on a daily basis will continue.
-This is considered unsustainable in the long term because it impacts negatively on the environment (greenhouse gas emissions), poses a health and safety risk (transporting fuel along busy commuter roads) and undermines the long-term viability of Dublin Airport (no secure supply of fuel to the Capital's airport).

 Continued transportation by road tanker will result in increased:

-- Traffic congestion

 - Greenhouse gas emissions and air pollutants

 - Noise

 - Accident risk

+- Contribution to traffic congestion

 - Damage to public roads

 - Potential for interruption of fuel supplies to the airport.